Extracting a Tooth: Cost, What to Expect, Aftercare & Recovery

 Your general dentist will determine whether you need a surgical or simple extraction based on:

-Reasons for getting a tooth extracted
+Reasons for Getting a Tooth Removed

 Several situations may require a tooth to be pulled, including: